rpietro/semantic_exercises/lucas.md

 Table 1.
 Major depressive disorder clinical case exercise

-> John, 42 years, sought medical aid because he things that something is not right.
+> John, male, 42 years, sought medical aid because he things that something is not right.
 Says that in recent months is feeling down and tearful.
-Says that he has no desire to do things and everything seems dull.
+Mentions that he has no desire to do things and everything seems dull.
 At the start of symptoms the patient thought that it was a healthy related issue: "Doctor, I thought that it was anemia or a thyroid problem, but the exams are all fine".
-Says that he has no desire to eat and that his clothes are already getting loose.
-Says that he has insomnia, that he wakes in the middle of the night frequently and even taking a drug that his brother gave him he is not sleeping right.
-Says that sometimes he has some 'bad ideas' and even think to end his life but when he remembers his children the thoughts disappear.
+Complains that he has no desire to eat and that his clothes are already getting loose.
+Reports that he has insomnia, that he wakes in the middle of the night frequently and even taking a drug that his brother gave him he is not sleeping right.
+States that sometimes he has some 'bad ideas' and even think to end his life but when he remembers his children the thoughts disappear.
 The patient stays crestfallen most part of the appointment and says that he feels guilty for being 'a burden' on his family.

 <!-- Lucas, I will link each description in the item above to the corresponding symptom -->

+Table 2.
+Schizophrenia clinical case exercise

+> Mark, male, 21 years, ...

-The item in Table 1 can be stripped into: personal information about the patient, symptoms reported, signs noticed by the doctor and laboratory results.
-Furthermore, personal information can be stripped into name, age and reason for the visit and symptoms can be stripped into mandatory and optional.
+The item in Table 1 and Table 2 can be stripped into: personal information about the patient, symptoms reported, signs noticed by the doctor and laboratory results.
+Furthermore, personal information can be stripped into name, gender, age and reason for the visit and symptoms can be stripped into mandatory and optional.
 We have decided to split symptoms into two groups: mandatory and optional.
 This was done because often the diagnostic criteria of DSM-5 includes a set of symptoms and requires that subset of these to be present. <!-- Lucas, I will explain better -->

 ### Item model